 - a.
 Course Packs the Society encourages instructors to utilize affordable course packs and to make course packs available to students online.
 Instructors are responsible for ensuring that materials in their course packs are not already freely available to students. - b.
 Textbook Editions the Society encourages instructors to allow students to use an older version of a textbook where the information it contains does not differ significantly from the latest edition, and to notify students that such an option is available.
 The Society opposes the issuing of new editions of textbooks with only cosmetic changes. - c.
 Online Components the Society opposes the use of mandatory online components in textbooks where the online component uses a one-time subscription forcing students to purchase a new textbook for the course. - d.
 Copyright Reform the Society supports the expansion of fair dealing rights in Canadian copyright law to include teaching and research as well as personal use. - e.
 Textbook Taxation the Society supports elimination of sales tax on textbooks. - f.
 Book Importation Regulations the Society supports amendment of the Canadian Book Importation Regulations to eliminate price premiums on imported textbooks. - g.
 Textbook Rentals the Society supports expansion of the university's textbook rental program with rental prices of no more than 50% of the cost of the new book. - h.
 Alternate Format Texts the Society supports provision by the University of alternate format texts and course materials in a timely manner to students who require them.
 The Society believes that publishers should offer their complete line of textbooks in alternate as well as conventional formats to promote accessibility. - i.
 Selection of Course Material the Society believes that it is the responsibility of instructors and the university to consider the best interests of students in the selection of course material, balancing concerns of quality, affordability of materials and appropriateness. - j.
 University and Instructor Accountability the Society supports University policies which hold professors accountable for the affordability and quality of the materials in their classes.
 The Society believes that, except in cases where research is limited to professors' work, the assignment of course materials through which the professor can directly financially gain is a conflict of interest and should be sanctioned.
-The Society strongly opposes either the University or individual professors receiving personal benefits from textbook publishers against the interests of students, and supports sanctions against professors who are found to collude with textbook publishers.

-k.
-Intellectual Property - the Society opposes attempts at monopolization and price gouging for use of protected work in the academic environment, and will lobby the university and both levels of government for more regulation of the textbook and academic journals industry.
+The Society strongly opposes either the University or individual professors receiving personal benefits from textbook publishers against the interests of students, and supports sanctions against professors who are found to collude with textbook publishers. - k.
+Intellectual Property the Society opposes attempts at monopolization and price gouging for use of protected work in the academic environment, and will lobby the university and both levels of government for more regulation of the textbook and academic journals industry. - Open-Source Textbooks The Society supports the adoption of open source textbooks on campus.
+Within this goal is also an expression of continued support for BC Campus.